Your No.1 Choice For Parish Notice Boards in Cambuslang

 Parish Notice Board Company In CambuslangOur head office is in Kendal, The Lake District, and we have installation teams throughout England and this allows us to cover the entire mainland UK including Cambuslang.
 So contact us with us at Noticeboard Online and find out more today.
 In addition to your noticeboard being made from only premium components, it will help you showcase the warmth, professionalism, and hospitality of your Parish.

 Parish Notice Board Installation In Cambuslang, South Lanarkshire

-Cambuslang (Scots: Cammuslang, from Scottish Gaelic: Camas Lang) is a town upon the south-eastern outskirts of Glasgow, Scotland.
-With nearly 30,000 residents, it is the 27th largest town in Scotland by population, although, never having had a town hall, it may in addition to be considered the largest village in Scotland.
-It is within the local authority Place of South Lanarkshire and directly borders the town of Rutherglen to the west.
-Historically, it was a large civil parish incorporating the genial hamlets of Newton, Flemington, Westburn and Halfway.
+Cambuslang (Scots: Cammuslang, from Scottish Gaelic: Camas Lang) is a town upon the south-eastern outskirts of Greater Glasgow, Scotland.
+With nearly 30,000 residents, it is the 27th largest town in Scotland by population, although, never having had a town hall, it may after that be considered the largest village in Scotland.
+It is within the local authority area of South Lanarkshire and directly borders the town of Rutherglen to the west.
+Historically, it was a large civil parish incorporating the open hamlets of Newton, Flemington, Westburn and Halfway.

 Cambuslang is located just south of the River Clyde and practically six miles (ten kilometres) southeast of the middle of Glasgow.
 It has a long history of coal mining, from at least 1490, iron and steel making, and ancillary engineering works, most recently The Hoover Company (in the town from 1946 to 2005).
 The Clydebridge Steelworks and other smaller manufacturing businesses continue but most employment in the area comes from the distribution or service industries.
 The headquarters of the Scottish Fire and Rescue Service is in Cambuslang.Source